Great pre-alignment practices

 It is often exciting to jump right into the alignment process, however, there are several good pre-alignment practices to perform in order to avoid possible causes of machine failure.
 Mechanical faults can reduce the lifespan of your equipment even if the axes of rotation of the shafts are perfectly aligned.
 In order to reduce the risk of breakage or premature wear of parts and equipment, here is a series of steps to help prevent issues before making a laser alignment.

 Check the condition of the bearings.
 Bearings can wear faster than expected due to numerous reasons, and although this easy thing to forget, can make a big difference in the readings of the alignment.
 To do so, proceed to lift the shafts to check for excessive bearing clearance.
-In the event of a damaged bearing, it is possible to get dramatically different readings each time, effectively making the alignment much longer and not as quick and easy.
+In the event of a damaged bearing, it is possible to get dramatically different readings each time, effectively making the alignment much longer and not as quick and e

 Check that the driver and driven shafts are straight.
 Over time bearings are replaced, couplings are replaced, even motors.
 However, when was the last time the drive shaft was replaced?
 As there is not commonly a schedule associated with the replacement of these parts, they can be frequently overlooked until they have become warped.
 This can result in excessive wear in bearings and equipment even if the alignment at the coupling is reading true.